mahm0ud-hamed/EmbeddedLinux/embeddedLinux/embLinux-notes/init-process/README.md

-# inint process
+# inut process
+what is the init process ?

-first process created by the kernel init=/sbin/init
+the first process created by the kernel init=/sbin/init
 ## init daemon to perform the following tasks:-
 * druing boot after kernel transfere control , the init program start other daemon programs and configure system parameter and other things needded to get system in the orking state